We are community

 We look after each other

 You’ll see our commitment to the community shine through in the way we treat our customers.
-Our branch staff are here to help you really understand your finances, aiming to take away any worry or stress.
+Our staff are here to help you really understand your finances, aiming to take away any worry or stress.

 Everyone’s a VIP to us – no matter your situation.
 We’ll consider you for a loan, even if you’ve been turned down elsewhere.